skagita/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Class : number

-3	tBodyAcc.mean...X
+3	Avg of tBodyAcc.mean.X
-4	tBodyAcc.mean...Y
+4	Avg of tBodyAcc.mean.Y
-5	tBodyAcc.mean...Z
+5	Avg of tBodyAcc.mean.Z
-6	tBodyAcc.std...X
+6	Avg of tBodyAcc.std.X
-7	tBodyAcc.std...Y
+7	Avg of tBodyAcc.std.Y
-8	tBodyAcc.std...Z
+8	Avg of tBodyAcc.std.Z
-9	tGravityAcc.mean...X
+9	Avg of tGravityAcc.mean.X
-10	tGravityAcc.mean...Y
+10	Avg of tGravityAcc.mean.Y
-11	tGravityAcc.mean...Z
+11	Avg of tGravityAcc.mean.Z
-12	tGravityAcc.std...X
+12	Avg of tGravityAcc.std.X
-13	tGravityAcc.std...Y
+13	Avg of tGravityAcc.std.Y
-14	tGravityAcc.std...Z
+14	Avg of tGravityAcc.std.Z
-15	tBodyAccJerk.mean...X
+15	Avg of tBodyAccJerk.mean.X
-16	tBodyAccJerk.mean...Y
+16	Avg of tBodyAccJerk.mean.Y
-17	tBodyAccJerk.mean...Z
+17	Avg of tBodyAccJerk.mean.Z
-18	tBodyAccJerk.std...X
+18	Avg of tBodyAccJerk.std.X
-19	tBodyAccJerk.std...Y
+19	Avg of tBodyAccJerk.std.Y
-20	tBodyAccJerk.std...Z
+20	Avg of tBodyAccJerk.std.Z
-21	tBodyGyro.mean...X
+21	Avg of tBodyGyro.mean.X
-22	tBodyGyro.mean...Y
+22	Avg of tBodyGyro.mean.Y
-23	tBodyGyro.mean...Z
+23	Avg of tBodyGyro.mean.Z
-24	tBodyGyro.std...X
+24	Avg of tBodyGyro.std.X
-25	tBodyGyro.std...Y
+25	Avg of tBodyGyro.std.Y
-26	tBodyGyro.std...Z
+26	Avg of tBodyGyro.std.Z
-27	tBodyGyroJerk.mean...X
+27	Avg of tBodyGyroJerk.mean.X
-28	tBodyGyroJerk.mean...Y
+28	Avg of tBodyGyroJerk.mean.Y
-29	tBodyGyroJerk.mean...Z
+29	Avg of tBodyGyroJerk.mean.Z
-30	tBodyGyroJerk.std...X
+30	Avg of tBodyGyroJerk.std.X
-31	tBodyGyroJerk.std...Y
+31	Avg of tBodyGyroJerk.std.Y
-32	tBodyGyroJerk.std...Z
+32	Avg of tBodyGyroJerk.std.Z
-33	tBodyAccMag.mean..
+33	Avg of tBodyAccMag.mean.
-34	tBodyAccMag.std..
+34	Avg of tBodyAccMag.std.
-35	tGravityAccMag.mean..
+35	Avg of tGravityAccMag.mean.
-36	tGravityAccMag.std..
+36	Avg of tGravityAccMag.std.
-37	tBodyAccJerkMag.mean..
+37	Avg of tBodyAccJerkMag.mean.
-38	tBodyAccJerkMag.std..
+38	Avg of tBodyAccJerkMag.std.
-39	tBodyGyroMag.mean..
+39	Avg of tBodyGyroMag.mean.
-40	tBodyGyroMag.std..
+40	tAvg of BodyGyroMag.std.
-41	tBodyGyroJerkMag.mean..
+41	Avg of tBodyGyroJerkMag.mean.
-42	tBodyGyroJerkMag.std..
+42	Avg of tBodyGyroJerkMag.std.
-43	fBodyAcc.mean...X
+43	Avg of fBodyAcc.mean.X
-44	fBodyAcc.mean...Y
+44	Avg of fBodyAcc.mean.Y
-45	fBodyAcc.mean...Z
+45	Avg of fBodyAcc.mean.Z
-46	fBodyAcc.std...X
+46	Avg of fBodyAcc.std.X
-47	fBodyAcc.std...Y
+47	Avg of fBodyAcc.std.Y
-48	fBodyAcc.std...Z
+48	Avg of fBodyAcc.std.Z
-49	fBodyAccJerk.mean...X
+49	Avg of fBodyAccJerk.mean.X
-50	fBodyAccJerk.mean...Y
+50	Avg of fBodyAccJerk.mean.Y
-51	fBodyAccJerk.mean...Z
+51	Avg of fBodyAccJerk.mean.Z
-52	fBodyAccJerk.std...X
+52	Avg of fBodyAccJerk.std.X
-53	fBodyAccJerk.std...Y
+53	Avg of fBodyAccJerk.std.Y
-54	fBodyAccJerk.std...Z
+54	Avg of fBodyAccJerk.std.Z
-55	fBodyGyro.mean...X
+55	Avg of fBodyGyro.mean.X
-56	fBodyGyro.mean...Y
+56	Avg of fBodyGyro.mean.Y
-57	fBodyGyro.mean...Z
+57	Avg of fBodyGyro.mean.Z
-58	fBodyGyro.std...X
+58	Avg of fBodyGyro.std.X
-59	fBodyGyro.std...Y
+59	Avg of fBodyGyro.std.Y
-60	fBodyGyro.std...Z
+60	Avg of fBodyGyro.std.Z
-61	fBodyAccMag.mean..
+61	Avg of fBodyAccMag.mean.
-62	fBodyAccMag.std..
+62	Avg of fBodyAccMag.std.
-63	fBodyBodyAccJerkMag.mean..
+63	Avg of fBodyBodyAccJerkMag.mean.
-64	fBodyBodyAccJerkMag.std..
+64	Avg of fBodyBodyAccJerkMag.std.
-65	fBodyBodyGyroMag.mean..
+65	Avg of fBodyBodyGyroMag.mean.
-66	fBodyBodyGyroMag.std..
+66	Avg of fBodyBodyGyroMag.std.
-67	fBodyBodyGyroJerkMag.mean..
+67	Avg of fBodyBodyGyroJerkMag.mean.
-68	fBodyBodyGyroJerkMag.std..
+68	Avg of fBodyBodyGyroJerkMag.std.